-Parent excuse from physical education classes are allowed for one day only.
+Parent excuse from physical education classes are allowed for one day only which actually works out to the week at the elementary level..
 After that, a gym excuse is required from your doctor.
 If your child is excused from physical education class, they will not be allowed to participate in recess or other physical acitivities.

 Physicals & Screenings